Ream Al-Hasani

-Ream Al-Hasani is a British neuroscientist and pharmacologist as well as an assistant professor of anesthesiology at Washington University in St. Louis.
+Ream Al-Hasani is a British neuroscientist and pharmacologist as well as an associate professor of anesthesiology at Washington University School of Medicine.
 Al-Hasani studies the endogenous opioid system to understand how to target it therapeutically to treat addiction, affective disorders, and chronic pain.

 Early life and education

 Al-Hasani's family moved from Iraq to the UK before she was born, and Al-Hasani grew up in the United Kingdom.
 She was the only Muslim girl in her school, and though there were not many Middle Eastern role models in science, she became fascinated by the effects of drugs on the brain and decided to pursue a career in academia.

 Al-Hasani graduated with an undergraduate degree in Pharmacology from the University of Portsmouth in the UK.
 She then held an internship at GlaxoSmithKline where she studied neurodegenerative diseases and neuroinflammation.

 Graduate work

 Funded by the Medical Research Council, Al-Hasani pursued graduate studies at the University of Surrey in England.
 She was interested in exploring the interactions between adenosine and dopamine receptors in morphine addiction for her PhD, and sought co-mentorship from Ian Kitchen, Professor of Neuropharmacology, and Susanna Hourani, Professor of Pharmacology.